If I could, I would, definitely! This is my type of gateau.

 I sometimes add chia seeds to the sponge, any nuts, poppy seeds just for a little extra taste and texture.

-There is only few ingredients that are needed for this dessert but what is really needed, and a lot of it, is plenty of willpower to actually retain from not have it all at once 🤗👍
+There are only a few ingredients that are needed for this dessert but what is really needed, and a lot of it is plenty of willpower to actually retain from not have it all at once ??

 Super light everyday fruit and cream gateau